ESU #13 is seeking a School Psychologist for the 2020-2021 school year

 - Serve as a resource to help schools and students deal with crises, such as separation and loss.

-- Assist with designing programming to meet the needs of special students.
+- Assist in the designing of classes and programs to meet the needs of students.

 - Refer students to appropriate community agencies for services.

 - Initiate and direct efforts to foster tolerance, understanding, and appreciation of diversity in school communities.

 - Collect and analyze data to evaluate the effectiveness of academic programs and other services, such as behavioral management systems.